 In our service we follow an order that was more or less settled upon during the time of the Reformation, particularly as it came to be expressed in the Reformed family of churches.
 These are, for the most part, churches whose roots come down from the Protestant churches of Switzerland, France, Holland, England & Scotland.
 While various Presbyterian and Reformed churches flesh it out differently, the main elements are all there.
 What’s interesting is that these elements and this order of worship all have a Biblical & Gospel-focused reason for their existence.
-Much of what we do arises from Paul’s letters & from the patterns we see in the scenes of God’s throne room in Isaiah ch.6 & throughout the Book of Revelation.
+Much of what we do arises from Paul’s letters and from the patterns we see in the scenes of God’s throne room in Isaiah 6 and throughout the Book of Revelation.

 At Stonebridge, here’s how it looks:

 - Announcements: Because every aspect of the called worship of God is supposed to be directly worshipful, we do all of these before the actual call to worship.

 - Prelude: The 4th Commandment states that on the Sabbath Day, or Lord’s Day, God’s people are to rest from their worldly affairs of the rest of the week in order to clear their minds of other distractions so as to focus on worship.
 In order to help us do this, we have a brief musical prelude to allow us to settle in, calm the children, and take a deep breath in order to prepare ourselves for the coming service.